-How to Stick to And Achieve Your Fitness Goals
+How to: Achieve Your Fitness Goals & Stay On Track

 At the top of any list of goals for the year is get in shape.
 Most people find out this is much easier said then done, especially once the busy days start coming.
-School, work, family events, and fun activities get in the way of slugging it in the gym or following along to some workout video you found.
+School, work, family events, and fun activities get in the way of any fitness/health goals.

 Make S.M.A.R.T Fitness Goals